grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 You can configure {{< param "PRODUCT_NAME" >}} to receive OpenTelemetry metrics, logs, and traces.
 An OpenTelemetry _receiver_ component is responsible for receiving OpenTelemetry data from an external system.

-In this task, we will use the [otelcol.receiver.otlp][] component to receive OpenTelemetry data over the network using the OpenTelemetry Protocol (OTLP).
+In this task, you will use the [otelcol.receiver.otlp][] component to receive OpenTelemetry data over the network using the OpenTelemetry Protocol (OTLP).
 You can configure a receiver component to forward received data to other {{< param "PRODUCT_NAME" >}} components.

 > Refer to the list of available [Components][] for the full list of